 There followed three years of effort by the international consortia to arrive at the Critical Design Reviews (CDR), which began in 2018.
 This is one of the last and most pivotal stages before construction can begin, where the design documentation for each part of the SKA is analysed in the finest detail, and determinations are made about the readiness of the consortia.
 Any actions recommended by the review panel must then be completed before the designs can be formally adopted.
 Once all the consortia have successfully reached this stage, the SKA’s design will be complete!

-The SKA Design is a global effort by 12 international engineering consortia representing 500 engineers and scientists in 20 countries.
-Each consortium is international in nature, representing some of the best companies and institutes in the world.
+The SKA pre-construction design was a global effort by 12 international engineering consortia representing 500 engineers and scientists in 20 countries that lasted from 2013 to 2019.
+Each consortium was international in nature, representing some of the best companies and institutes in the world.

-In this final stage, the proposed design must meet the project’s tough engineering requirements to be approved, so that a construction proposal for the telescope can be developed.
+In 2018, the nine consortia had their Critical Design Reviews or CDRs, where the proposed design had to meet the project’s tough engineering requirements to be approved, so that a construction proposal for the telescope could be developed.

-Browse through to discover their stories of success, the profiles of key people, as well as images and videos celebrating the engineering work behind the SKA!
+Browse through to discover the consortia’s stories of success, the profiles of key people, as well as images and videos celebrating the engineering work behind the SKA!